getraid/GetSafe/README.md

-# GetSafe - A fork of [WeebDev/lolisafe](https://github.com/WeebDev/lolisafe)
+# GetSafe - A fork of [BobbyWibowo/lolisafe](https://github.com/BobbyWibowo/lolisafe) of a fork of [WeebDev/lolisafe](https://github.com/WeebDev/lolisafe)

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/WeebDev/lolisafe/master/LICENSE)

-## `GetSafe` branch

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

-This branch is the one being used at [https://safe.fiery.me](https://safe.fiery.me).
-If you are looking for the original, head to `master` branch, or even better to [WeebDev/lolisafe](https://github.com/WeebDev/lolisafe).
+This branch is the one being used at [https://getra.id/](https://getra.id/).
+If you are looking for the original, head to [WeebDev/lolisafe](https://github.com/WeebDev/lolisafe).

 If you want to use an existing lolisafe database with this branch, make sure to run `node database/migration.js` at least once to create some new columns introduced in this branch.